Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_cybersyn_shopify_streamlit_native_app/getting_started_with_cybersyn_shopify_streamlit_native_app.md

 ### Layout & Walkthrough
 The includes a side panel navigation bar where you can flip through the following tabs:
-- Shopify Benchmarks: Overview of the data in the App with a deep dive into sales metrics where the user can filter by date and category.
+- **Shopify Benchmarks**: Overview of the data in the App with a deep dive into sales metrics where the user can filter by date and category.
-- Ad Metrics: A deep dive into advertising metrics where the user can filter by date and category.
+- **Ad Metrics**: A deep dive into advertising metrics where the user can filter by date and category.
-- Comparison by Year: A deep dive into both sales and ad metrics where the user can filter by date and category and visualize in a YoY stacked format.
+- **Comparison by Year**: A deep dive into both sales and ad metrics where the user can filter by date and category and visualize in a YoY stacked format.

 <!-- ------------------------ -->